 While it’s certainly worth keeping in mind and making sensible decisions while you’re in town, if you keep to the heavily populated tourist areas and don’t go wandering off with any strangers, you will almost certainly be able to have any enjoyable vacation without any unwanted interruptions.

-Overall, Zona Centro is the best area to stay in Tijuana because it has super central location and it has a wide range of tourist amenities such as accommodations, restaurants, bars, and shops.
+Overall, Zona Centro is the best area to stay in Tijuana because it has central location and it has a wide range of tourist amenities such as hotels, restaurants, bars, and shops.
 If you stay here, you will be located in the heart of city, with plenty of things to do and see within walking distance apart.

 Hopefully you will all be much clearer now on exactly where to stay in Tijuana.
 That means all that’s left is for you to go and start getting things booked, so you can experience it all for yourself as soon as possible.